larry0x/cw-plus-plus/README.md

 ## License

-Contents of this repository are open source under [GNU General Public License v3](./LICENSE) or later.
+Contents of this repository are open source under [GNU Affero General Public License v3](./LICENSE) or later.